cesc1989/apuntes/Luna/Clinical_Dashboard/Unseen Patients/Unseen Patients for Physicians Bad Request to Hubspot.md

-# Bad Request error when requesting Unseen Patients from Hubspot
+# Bad Request error when requesting Unseen Patients for Physicians

+> [!INFO]
+> This is for the Unseen Patients for Physicians feature.

-This is the error in Sentry
+This is the error in Sentry:
 ```
 <HTTP::Response/1.1
   400 Bad Request {